Quick Answer

 | Resumes, Certificates, Important Document Archives | Low-frequency but important materials needing archiving | Move to subpage of corresponding Area |

-If the table above doesn't cover your situation, try this three-step general process:
+If the table above misses your situation, try this three-step general process:

 -